General Terms and Conditions of the organiser

 If good cause exists, particularly if the attendee commits criminal offences on the event site (e.g. assault, theft, drug dealing), lights fireworks or endangers other attendees (e.g. by crowd surfing or similar), then the organiser is entitled to exclude the attendee from the event.
-If the organiser exercises his exclusion right, then the entry ticket loses its validity.
+If the organiser exercises his right to exclude the attendee, then the attendee’s entry ticket loses its validity.
 There is no entitlement to re-admission or to a refund of the purchase price.

 8a.
 Safety measures to protect the health of attendees in connection with Covid-19

-8a.2 We will take appropriate health protection measures based on our individual hygiene concept.
-We reserve the right to require, as a condition for admission to the event:
+8a.2.
+We will take appropriate health protection measures based on our individual hygiene concept.
+We reserve the right to require, as a condition of admission to the event:

-b.
-The presentation or provision of a current (i.e. not older than 24h) negative test for an infection with the coronavirus SARS-CoV-2 (whereby we reserve the right to request a PCR test) and/or an officially recognized proof of immunization by the German authorities, in compliance with the applicable data protection regulations; and
+- The presentation or provision of a current (i.e. not older than 24h) negative test for an infection with the coronavirus SARS-CoV-2 (we reserve the right to request a PCR test) and/or proof of immunisation officially recognised by the German authorities, in compliance with the applicable data protection regulations; and

-c.
-The verification of a normal body temperature by taking temperature measurements.
+- Verification of a normal body temperature by taking temperature measurements from the attendee.

-We are therefore entitled to refuse admission to the event without refund if an attendee does not meet the requirements listed in section 8a.2.a. to c. as well as in the event that it turns out that an attendee is obliged to be isolated (quarantined) due to an official order or by law.
+We are therefore entitled to refuse admission to the event without refund if an attendee does not meet the requirements listed in section 8a.2.a. to c., as well as in the event it transpires that an attendee is obliged to be isolated (quarantined) due to an official order or by law.

-This also applies in the following cases, in which the respective person is not allowed to participate in the event:
+This also applies in the following cases, in which the relevant person is not allowed to participate in the event:

 a.
 Any person who exhibits typical symptoms of a Covid-19 infection (e.g. new persistent cough, fever, loss of sense of taste or smell);

 b.
-Any person with an evidenced current Covid-19 infection.
+Any person with a proven, current Covid-19 infection.

 8a.3 In addition, the applicable regulations and recommendations of the relevant authorities must be observed when conducting the event in order to prevent the transmission of SARS-CoV-2.
 All visitors are expected to comply with the regulation and recommendations and, where applicable, to follow the code of conduct, which may be sent to ticket purchasers at short notice before the event and posted on site.
 This may include the following measures:

-a.
-Wearing mouth-to-nose protection on the event premises and in the immediate area;
+- Wearing a medical face mask covering the mouth and nose on the event premises and in the immediate area;

-c.
-Participation in random temperature measurements, if any.
+- Participation in random temperature measurements, where applicable.

 8a.4.
 In the event of non-compliance with the above measures, we are entitled to exclude the attendee concerned from the event.

-8a.6 However, despite the reasonable measures we have taken, the risk of transmission cannot be completely eliminated.
+However, despite the reasonable measures we have taken, the risk of transmission cannot be completely eliminated.
 When an attendee participates in an event, they bear the risk in connection with Covid-19 themselves.
-In this respect, our liability for damages is excluded.
+In this respect, our liability for damage is excluded.
 Section I.3 paragraph 1 remains unaffected.